ZoltanSzarvas0209/mp2_hulkanasium/README.md

 ### HTML,CSS and JS validation: <a name="htmlandcss"></a>

 1. HTML validation: W3C validator was used to do this.
     There was a number of issues highlghted initially.
-Errors were caused by placeholders placed on <select> elements and unallowed target atrbute used in <a> tags.
+Errors were caused by placeholders placed on select elements and unallowed target atrbute used in anchor tags.
     I had couple of warnings relating to script elements having type attribute.
 I cleared all the forementined and the validation passed with no warnings.

 -   <details> <summary> Initial validation errors </summary>